zelezniak-lab/zelezniak-lab.github.io/_members/clara-goldin.md

   email: clara.goldin@chalmers.se
 ---

-Clara is a wizard in protein expression and biochemical assays that that she uses to validate and improve AI-algorithms for protein engineering. ßß
+Clara is a wizard in protein expression and biochemical assays that that she uses to validate and improve AI-algorithms for protein engineering.